team-charls/charls-native-dotnet/README.md

 * Use git to get a copy of this repository: git clone --recurse-submodules
 * Use Visual Studio 2019 16.8 or newer to build the solution file CharLSNativeDotNet.sln
+* Alternatively on Linux use `dotnet build && dotnet test && dotnet publish` to build the nuget package

 ### Building and signing